rpless/concurrent-filters/README.md

-Parallel Filters
+concurrent Filters
 ================

-A couple of parallel filters written Scala.
+A couple of concurrent filters written Scala.